 This recipe is a gentle and natural detangler, which you can apply after shampooing before deep conditioning.

-- In a spray bottle like this one, fill up with distilled water or bottled water.
-You can also use rose-water.
+- Open the spray bottle and fill it up (80%) with distilled water or bottled water.
+You can also use rose water.

-- Add 1 tablespoon of aloe vera gel, 2 drops of vegetable glycerine and 5 drops of lavender or ylang-ylang essential oil.
+- Add the aloe vera gel, vegetable glycerine, and lavender or ylang-ylang essential oil.

 - Close the spray bottle and shake well.